Entanglement transfer from quantum matter to classical geometry in an emergent holographic dual description of a scalar field theory: Conclusion

 The future direction in this line of research would be to solve the resulting coupled equations of motion in the emergent curved spacetime with an extra dimension and to show the appearance of hydrodynamic behaviors at IR, for example, calculating the ratio $\eta / s$, where $\eta$ is shear viscosity and $s$ is thermodynamic entropy \cite{Holographic_Liquid_Son_I,Holographic_Liquid_Son_II,Holographic_Liquid_Son_III,Holographic_Liquid_Son_IV}.
 Recently, one of the authors has investigated the Kondo effect based on this emergent geometric description and was able to describe the crossover behavior around the Kondo temperature from the UV local-moment fixed point to the IR local Fermi-liquid one in a non-perturbative way \cite{Holographic_Liquid_Kim}.
 The so-called holographic liquid state may serve as a novel quantum liquid beyond the perturbation theoretical framework.

 \acknowledgments

-K.-S. Kim was supported by the Ministry of Education, Science, and Technology (No. 2011-0030046) of the National Research Foundation of Korea (NRF) and by TJ Park Science Fellowship of the POSCO TJ Park Foundation.
+K.-S. Kim was supported by the Ministry of Education, Science, and Technology (No. 2011-0030046 and NRF-2021R1A2C1006453) of the National Research Foundation of Korea (NRF) and by TJ Park Science Fellowship of the POSCO TJ Park Foundation.
 This work was supported by a grant from the Simons Foundation (566116, SR).